mcpringlez/proposals/Stage 1 - Received/03-29-2022 - cairol - Boss DAO promotion at MUC.xyz.md

 ## Proposal Summary

-We propose the Boss DAO utilizes 2,500 ADA of treasury funds to be promoted at the DAO panel of the [MUC.xyz](http://muc.xyz/), one of Germany’s first ever NFT events.
+We propose the Boss DAO utilizes a to be defined amount of ADA of treasury funds to be promoted at the DAO panel of the [MUC.xyz](http://muc.xyz/), one of Germany’s first ever NFT events.

 ## What is MUC.xyz?